anishavelayudhan/snake/README.md

 # 🎮 Welcome to Snake!
 ![demo.png](https://i.imgur.com/6HjByx6.png)
 Step back into the classic era of gaming with Snake!
 This project, born out of a traineeship where I combined my love for visual design with coding, aims to bring back the joy of old-school gameplay in a modern context.
+During this traineeship, I started learning Java, aiming to grasp Object-Oriented Programming principles and work with Graphical User Interfaces (GUI).
+This project represents my first venture into Java programming, marking a significant milestone in my journey of coding.
 <br/><br/>

 ## Overview